-Inverted nipple correction is a simple procedure that can be done in the outpatient department under local anaesthetic.
+Inverted nipple correction is a simple procedure that can be done in the clinic under local anaesthetic.
 It is a lunchtime procedure that can be performed on the same day as your consultation with minimal scarring and minimal downtime.

 The main question to think about before having correction of inverted nipples is:

 ‘Do you want to breast feed in the future?